alanagoyal/lexiconic/scripts/README.md

 ### `generate-embeddings.ts`

-Generates semantic embeddings for words in `public/data/words.json` and outputs them to `public/data/words-with-embeddings.json`.
+Generates semantic embeddings for words in `public/data/words.json` and outputs them to `public/data/embeddings.json` as a map of word → embedding data.
 Used internally by `add-word.ts` but can also be run standalone.

 **Usage:**
 ```bash